Migration Considerations (Entity Framework)

-The Entity Framework provides many of the same functionalities provided by DataSet, including in-memory persistence, change tracking, data binding, and serializing objects as XML data.
-For more information, see Working with Objects.
+In the Entity Framework, Object Services provides many of the same functionalities provided by DataSet, including in-memory persistence, change tracking, data binding, and serializing objects as XML data.
+For more information, see Object Services Overview (Entity Framework).

-If the Entity Framework does not provide the functionality of DataSet needed by your application, you can still take advantage of the benefits of LINQ queries by using LINQ to DataSet.
+If Object Services does not provide the functionality of DataSet needed by your application, you can still take advantage of the benefits of LINQ queries by using LINQ to DataSet.
 For more information, see LINQ to DataSet.